HerXayah/FoxOS-is-trash/README.md

 This is just unnecessary bad press for your product and makes it ultimately worse to use, not in features, but anything else.

 I will take my freedom to archive the stuff below.
-Also scroll down for the funney.
+Also scroll down for the funney at the bottom below the archive.

 ### Archive